jonlpersson/ed-latimore/site/_posts/2016-10-11-hard-work-beats-talent.md

 It forces you to learn the value of hard work.

-When life becomes a battle of attrition, only those who have learned the value of hard work over talent will be left standing.
+Only those who have learned the value of hard work over talent will be left standing when life becomes a battle of attrition.

 {% include widgets/cta-email.html %}